hasufell/stack2cabal/README.md

 ## Notes

-- `stack2cabal` reads the local hackage index state (and caches the results in `XDG_CACHE/cabal-parsers`).
-This requires that `cabal update` was run at least once.
-Initial load may take a few seconds, subsequent ones should be faster.

 - Hackage packages that are specified as git repositories in e.g. `extra-deps` might have a different version than the stack resolver.
 Therefore `stack2cabal` will download all repos and ignore their package names when generating `cabal.project.freeze`.